AFCON Controversy: Why Senegal Lost Title 2 Months After Victory Over Morocco

 And while Morocco now holds the title, the controversy surrounding the decision shows no signs of fading.

-Senegal is expected to challenge the ruling at the Court of Arbitration for Sport (CAS), setting the stage for another chapter in a case that continues to divide opinion.
+Senegal is expected to challenge the ruling at the Court of Arbitration for Sport, setting the stage for another chapter in a case that continues to divide opinion.

 Revised list of AFCON winners

-In another publication, YEN.com.gh reported that the list of Africa Cup of Nations champions has been officially updated following a major ruling by CAF.
+In another publication, YEN.com.gh reported that the list of AFCON champions had been officially updated following the ruling by CAF.

-The decision came after CAF stripped Senegal of the 2025 title and awarded it to Morocco after a successful appeal by the Fédération Royale Marocaine de Football.
+The decision came after Senegal was stripped of the 2025 title after a successful appeal by the Moroccan Fédération Royale Marocaine de Football.

 Source: YEN.com.gh